October 27, 2025

 Bandwidth and latency

-InfiniBand excels in terms of raw bandwidth, with its latest generations offering speeds up to 200 Gbps and beyond.
+InfiniBand excels in terms of raw bandwidth, with its latest XDR (eXtreme Data Rate) generations offering speeds up to 800 Gbps.
 This high throughput is beneficial for AI workloads that involve massive data transfers.
-However, Ethernet has also made significant strides, and modern Ethernet technologies such as 800 Gbps interfaces, which InfiniBand will not support for two more years, provide substantial bandwidth meeting the requirements of most AI applications.
+However, Ethernet has also made significant strides, and modern Ethernet technologies such as Tomahawk 6 offer 1.6TbE interfaces.
 While InfiniBand traditionally offered lower latency, advancements in Ethernet technologies have significantly narrowed the gap, making it a viable option for low-latency AI workloads.

 Scalability and flexibility